 Let us now turn to the church.
 The writer admits that the church is the aggregate of the elect manifested on earth.
 It is very evident that it is not the aggregate of the churches, because as Mr. Rochat himself acknowledges, a part of the elect manifested (and every one acknowledges that it is a great part) are not found in those churches.
 Mr. Rochat rejects the idea of unity, as the unity of a society of persons here below.
-I had borrowed the expression of a &#8220;society-church&#8221; from his pamphlet, only rejecting the idea of a confederation of churches.
+I had borrowed the expression of a "society-church" from his pamphlet, only rejecting the idea of a confederation of churches.
 Let it be remembered, that I fully admit the existence of the local churches at the beginning, and the duty of meeting together outside the world which is about to be judged.
-Mr. Rochat admits that the passage, &#8220;God has set in the church; first, apostles: secondly, prophets,&#8221; etc., applies to the church on earth, as the aggregate of the manifested elect.
+Mr. Rochat admits that the passage, "God has set in the church; first, apostles: secondly, prophets", etc., applies to the church on earth, as the aggregate of the manifested elect.
 Now, I ask if this body with its members, its joints of supply working according to the measure of each one part for its self-building up in love, formed a unity as the unity of a society?

-Mr. Rochat says (p.
-34) that the passages I have quoted apply to the internal unity manifested, maintained, and developed by certain charges, but not a unity as of a society.
+Mr. Rochat says (page 34) that the passages I have quoted apply to the internal unity manifested, maintained, and developed by certain charges, but not a unity as of a society.
 He admits at the same time that one of these passages at least applies to the aggregate of the elect manifested at a certain period, in a word, to the church on earth.
-For my part, I cannot give a better definition of a society, than that of an aggregate of persons having an internal unity, manifested, maintained, and developed by certain charges.| But whether it be called a society, or another name be given to it, it is admitted that there is an aggregate of elect persons, at a given period, or, if one will, an internal unity manifested, maintained, and developed by certain charges, and that unity is the aggregate of the elect at that period.
+For my part, I cannot give a better definition of a society, than that of an aggregate of persons having an internal unity, manifested, maintained, and developed by certain charges¦.
+But whether it be called a society, or another name be given to it, it is admitted that there is an aggregate of elect persons, at a given period, or, if one will, an internal unity manifested, maintained, and developed by certain charges, and that unity is the aggregate of the elect at that period.
 It cannot be denied that the aggregate of Christians formed one body at the time of the apostles.
 That unity manifested, maintained, developed by these charges, existed then.
 Where is it now?
 Then it was a body working by its joints of supply on earth.

 At the present time, a great part of the aggregate of the

-| If any thing can be added, it is a sign or outward bond, which rendered them members and gave them officially a right in the society; that is what is found in baptism.
+¦If any thing can be added, it is a sign or outward bond, which rendered them members and gave them officially a right in the society; that is what is found in baptism.

 {249}